 AFUDC represents the cost of financing construction projects with borrowed funds and equity funds.
 While cash is not realized currently from such allowance, it is realized under the ratemaking process over the service life of the related property through increased revenues resulting from a higher rate base and higher depreciation expense.
 The component of AFUDC attributable to borrowed funds is included as a reduction to interest expense, while the equity component is included in other income.
-This rate averaged 6.7%, 6.9%, and 7.1% for Montana for 2020, 2019, and 2018, respectively.
-This rate averaged 6.7%, 6.6%, and 6.7% for South Dakota for 2020, 2019, and 2018, respectively.
-AFUDC capitalized totaled \$9.8 million, \$8.2 million, and \$5.9 million for the years ended December 31, 2020, 2019, and 2018, respectively, for Montana and South Dakota combined.
+This rate averaged 6.6%, 6.7%, and 6.9% for Montana for 2021, 2020, and 2019, respectively.
+This rate averaged 6.4%, 6.7%, and 6.6% for South Dakota for 2021, 2020, and 2019, respectively.
+AFUDC capitalized totaled \$15.9 million, \$9.8 million, and \$8.2 million for the years ended December 31, 2021, 2020, and 2019, respectively, for Montana and South Dakota combined.

 We record provisions for depreciation at amounts substantially equivalent to calculations made on a straight-line method by applying various rates based on useful lives of the various classes of properties (ranging from 2 to 96 years) determined from engineering studies.
-As a percentage of the depreciable utility plant at the beginning of the year, our provision for depreciation of utility plant was approximately 2.8%, 2.8%, and 3.0% for 2020, 2019, and 2018, respectively.
+As a percentage of the depreciable utility plant at the beginning of the year, our provision for depreciation of utility plant was approximately 2.8% for 2021, 2020, and 2019.